pascalito007/ynov-resources/2023/m2/docker/udagram/README.md

 ### 1. Database

-Create a PostgreSQL database locally using docker postgres image from dockerhub.
+Create a PostgreSQL database locally using docker postgres image from your own private registry.
 The database is used to store the application's metadata.

 - You will need to use password authentication for this project.
 This means that a username and password is needed to authenticate and access the database.
 - The port number will need to be set as `5432`.
 This is the typical port that is used by PostgreSQL so it is usually set to this port by default.